-Petaluma Veterans Day Parade 2019: If you are looking for the updates from Veterans Day 2019 Parade, then you are at perfect place to know everything related to the Parade and events happening on Veterans Day 2019, which is observed on November 11 (Monday) like each time.
-Below, you can also find the previous year Veterans Day parade 2018 updates too.
+Petaluma Veterans Day Parade 2020: If you are looking for updates from Veterans Day 2020 Parade, then you are in the perfect place to know everything related to the Parade and events happening on Veterans Day 2020, which is observed on November 11 (Monday) like each time.
+Below, you can also find the previous year Veterans Day parade 2020 updates too.

-NOTE: We are gathering the date from various websites about Veterans Day parade 2019.
+NOTE: We are gathering the date from various websites about the Veterans Day parade 2020.
 We will update it here asap.
-Till then, you can check the some live parade highlights from the Veterans day 2018 below.
+Till then, you can check some live parade highlights from Veterans day 2020 below.

 THANK YOU FOR COMING OUT TO THE PARADE TO SUPPORT OUR VETERANS!